nasa/openmct-legacy-plugin/README.md

 # Legacy Support for Open MCT
-This is a plugin for [NASA's Open MCT project](https://github.com/nasa/openmct).
+This is a plugin for [NASA's Open MCT project](https://github.com/nasa/openmct/https://github.com/lostleolotus/openmct-nasa-master-lostleolotus-main-nasa-master-openmct-openmct?organization=lostleolotus&organization=lostleolotus).
 When installed this plugin adds support for Open MCT's legacy API and plugins, all of which have now been removed from the main Open MCT repository.

 We strongly encourage users to migrate to [our modern API](https://github.com/nasa/openmct/blob/master/API.md).

-# Installing
+# Installingj

 ### From the command line
 ```